 1. Click on the table of contents button located in your Desk Space as shown.

-4. Rename the title of the table of contents by clicking on it.
+5. If required, you can rename the title of the table of contents by clicking on it.

 6) Export your bundle to PDF